MassimilianoRozza/Easy-Volley-Scout/README.md

 > **Disclaimer:** This software is provided "as is", without warranty of any kind, express or implied.
-The author assumes no responsibility for any errors or data loss.
-Users are advised to regularly back up any critical data.
+I assume no responsibility for any errors or data loss.

-> **Note:** This project was developed with the assistance of an AI.
-The Android-specific features were implemented by the AI, as the original author is not an Android developer.
+> **Note:** I developed this project with the assistance of an AI.
+The Android-specific features were implemented by the AI, as I am not an Android developer.

-# Volleyball Scout App
+# Easy-Volley-Scout

 [Leggi in Italiano](README.it.md)

-A React-based web application designed for scouting volleyball matches.
-This application allows for athlete registration, real-time match scouting, generation of statistical reports, and exporting these reports to PDF.
+This is Easy-Volley-Scout, a React-based web application I designed for scouting volleyball matches.
+It allows for athlete registration, real-time match scouting, generation of statistical reports, and exporting these reports to PDF.

 ## Features